Measurement and Probability in Relativistic Quantum Mechanics: Probability

-Thus, the state $\ketPsi$ as given in \eqn{eqn:C6} is \emph{envariant} under the action of $\opU_{\sysE}(-\sigma_{\alpha}) \opU_{\sysS}(\sigma_{\alpha})$.
+Thus, the state $\ketPsi$ as given in \eqn{eqn:C6} is envariant under the combined action of the above operations on $\sysS$ and $\sysE$.
 That is, the effect on the universe of an operation on the system $\sysS$ can be undone by an operation on the environment alone---effectively just a compensating adjustment in how the condition of the system is recorded.
-As argued by Zurek, this implies that the original operation on $\sysS$ cannot be considered physically significant.
-This means that the phases of the coefficients $\psi_{\sysS}^{\alpha}$ cannot have physical significance.
+As argued by Zurek, this implies that the original operation on $\sysS$ cannot be considered physically significant, which means that the phases of the coefficients $\psi_{\sysS}^{\alpha}$ cannot have physical significance.